sanlocoz/structural-modeling/README.md

 The objective of the program is to automate modeling process of 3D simple space frame and their section properties.
 - Geometry properties <br>
 The parameter for geometry is given in `GEOMETRI` sheet in the Excel.
-It consists of the configuration in x, y, and z axis, dimensions and number of members in each direction.
+It consists of the structural configuration in x, y, and z axis.
 This is the list of the parameter: <br>
 `Jumlah Lantai` = Number of story <br>
 `Tinggi Lantai Tipikal` = Typical story height (2nd and upper story height) <br>